-Comparing a study drug to the usual treatment for people with metastatic HER2-positive salivary gland cancer that cannot be removed by surgery
+Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 Currently Available for Patients